Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Each Way

 An Each Way (EW) bet is essentially two separate bets of an equal stake: a win bet and a place bet.
-This means that you will receive the maximum return on your bet if your selection wins (therefore the win and place parts both win).
-You will receive a partial win if your selection fails to win but still places (only the place part wins).
-If your selection fails to place, then you will lose both parts of the bet.
+This means you receive the maximum return if your selection wins (both the win and place parts succeed).
+You’ll receive a partial win if your selection fails to win but still places (only the place part wins).
+If your selection fails to place, then you lose both parts of the bet.

 Winnings on the place part of the bet are calculated according to an each way fraction (usually 1/4 or 1/5, depending on the number of runners).
 The fraction is multiplied by the odds available for the runner in order to set the place odds for the payout.